-Secretary Heather Flood and Mike Fleming paid tribute to those who had stood down from the committee – Elizabeth Wright, Maria Louka, Rob Crouch, Francis Wait and John Elford.
+Secretary Heather Flood and Mike Fleming paid tribute to the work of those who had stood down from the committee - Elizabeth Wright, Maria Louka, Rob Crouch, Francis Wait and John Elford.

-Former N.E.W.
-Jeff Fleming was elected competitions secretary and Alan baker vice Chairman.
-Best Selling crime writer Peter James continued as Patron, with Tamara McKinley and Brian Capron as Vice Presidents.
+Former N.E.W. chairman Jeff Fleming was elected Competitions Secretary and Alan Baker Vice Chairman.
+Best selling crime writer Peter James continued as Patron, with Tamara McKinley and Brian Capron as Vice Presidents.

-In his treasurer's report Roger Hardman said the current assets were £ 708.45 a reduction on the previous year.
+In his treasurer's report Roger Hardman said the current total assets were £708.45, a reduction on the previous year.

-The Capital Account showed that our expenditure as due to the purchasing of a pop-up banner, stationery, printing, refreshments, gifts and the website.
+The Capital Account showed that our expenditure exceeded receipts by £337.85.
+An increase in expenditure was due to purchasing a pop-up banner, stationery, printing, refreshments, gifts and the website.

-Membership subscriptions remain the same as the previous year but vistor's fees doubled, while a raffle raised £ 45.
+Membership subscriptions remained the same as the previous year but visitors' fees doubled, while a raffle raised £44.

-Alan Baker referred to the annual Anderida competition in which he had read the enteries – and come first in the short story section for the third successive time, while Heather Flood also made it three wins in a row in the peotry section.
+Alan Baker referred to the annual Anderida competition in which he had read the entries - and come first in the short story section for the third successive time, while Heather Flood also made it three wins in a row in the poetry section.